edgedb/easy-edgedb/README.md

 But if the `name` is 'Lord Billy' (or 'Lord' anything), it will work.

 While we're at it, let's practice doing a `SELECT` and `INSERT` at the same time so we see the output of our `INSERT` right away.
-We'll change `Billy` to `Lord Billy` and say that Lord Billy has visited every place in our database.
+We'll change `Billy` to `Lord Billy` and say that Lord Billy (considering his great wealth) has visited every place in our database.

 ```
 SELECT (